rikusoikkeli/FindNotes/README.md

 Moreover, I want to get adjusted to a reliable workflow that I know will serve me for the following decade regardless of what machine I'm on.
 And regardless of what needs I will accrue.

 And I really hate to use the mouse.
-Ain't got nobody time for that.

 I'm happy about this program.
 It's right there in my top 10 most used programs.
 An inseparable part of my daily workflow.